Production designer, theatre/television/film

 - persistence to follow up leads and gain work

-- the capability to work independently
+- the ability to work independently

 Work experience

-Finding and entering competitions is another good way to put yourself ahead, as successful entrants have the chance to work with leading British companies on opera, theatre or dance productions.
+Finding and entering competitions is another good way to put yourself ahead, as successful entrants have the chance to work with leading British companies on opera, theatre, or dance productions.
 Competitions sometimes give short-listed designers the opportunity to exhibit their models and designs.

 In theatre, some new entrants assist experienced designers with model-making.
 Working on fringe productions is also a good way into the theatre scene, enabling you to showcase your work to potential employers.

 Most designers start with irregular contracts and low wages, and this can be difficult to manage if you have financial commitments.
-However, a move across from a related area, such as interior design or architecture, may be possible mid-career.
+However, a move from a related area, such as interior design or architecture, may be possible mid-career.

 Advertisement